-1.4 Growth Projections
+1.5 Growth Projections

-In 2019, rennie & associates[®] prepared population projections for the CVRD with an outlook to 2050.
-The table below summarizes the projections by electoral area.
+In 2019, rennie & associates® prepared population and dwelling projections for the CVRD with an outlook to 2050.
+These projections were updated based on new growth containment boundaries (GCB) within the electoral areas.
+The tables on the following pages summarize the projections by electoral area.